Skip to main content

 • Net pay is the final payment received in employee bank accounts after all withholdings.

-• New 2025 regulations increased employer NI contributions to 15%, driving overall payroll costs up.
+• 2025 regulations (now in effect) increased employer NI contributions to 15%, driving overall payroll costs up.

 • Accuracy is critical in order to avoid penalties from HMRC, and ensure fair treatment of all your employees.